Article

 • Some users might need more RAM or storage

-Because this laptop functions as a portable studio, the Microsoft Surface Book 4 could be one of the best laptops for working from home if you’re a freelance artist.
+Because this laptop functions as a portable studio, the Microsoft Surface Laptop Go 3 could be one of the best laptops for working from home if you’re a freelance artist.
 Like the Surface Pro, it’s amazing for sketching, animating, and drawing on the screen.
-It’s even great for gaming!
-However, it is pricey, starting at $899.

 Pros: